PosterLLaVa: Constructing a Unified Multi-modal Layout Generator with LLM: Introduction

 The main contribution of our work can be summarized as follows.

-\begin{enumerate} \item \textbf{A Unified Layout Generation Tool} We propose a unified content-aware layout generation method utilizing multi-modal LLMs, adaptable across various design scenarios through simple modifications of input instructions.
-Our approach is validated across multiple public datasets (See Tab. \ref{tab_dataset}) and two newly proposed datasets, showcasing its superior performance and versatility. \item \textbf{Natural Language User Requirements} Our framework's ability to process natural language inputs significantly enhances the intuitiveness and efficiency of the design process.
-With the inherited support of LLMs for natural language inputs, our method eliminates any additional network modules or loss functions, achieving this purpose end-to-end manner.
-We generate large-scale instruction-following data from a small amount of high-quality human-annotated data with the aid of GPT \cite{GPT3} and contribute to the field's largest constrained layout generation dataset of 84,200 samples, far more than the previous efforts. \item \textbf{Real-world Complicated Posters} We collect a challenging graphic layout dataset named QB-Poster (QQ Browser Poster), composed of 5,188 samples designed with a prevalent in Chinese social media.
-This dataset is characterized by its intricate geometric relationships between sufficient kinds of content.
-Through comparative analysis with the latest comparable method, our method demonstrates remarkable adaptability and effectiveness in capturing the distribution of complicated real-world layouts. \end{enumerate}
+\begin{enumerate} \item \textbf{A Unified Layout Generation Tool} We propose a unified content-aware layout generation method using multi-modal LLMs, adaptable across various design scenarios through simple modifications of input instructions.
+Our approach is validated across multiple public datasets and two new datasets proposed in this paper, showcasing its superior performance and versatility. \item \textbf{New Datasets for Real-world Applications} Recognizing the shortcomings of existing content-aware layout generation datasets in handling real-world demands, we collect data for two challenging tasks.
+The first is a graphic layout dataset named QB-Poster, composed of 5,188 samples designed with prevalence on Chinese social networks.
+This dataset is characterized by its intricate geometric relationships between sufficient types of content.
+The second is the UC-Poster, which is the largest poster layout dataset composed of 64,520 layouts, each constrained by both a background image and 3 textual user requirements.
+Through comparative analysis with the latest comparable method, our method demonstrates remarkable adaptability and effectiveness in capturing the distribution of complicated real-world layouts. \item \textbf{An Automatic Text-to-editable-poster System} With PotserLLaVa as the fundamental component, we build a novel pipeline named PosterGen to interpret the user's intention and then create a visually appealing poster design to convey the key information.
+PosterGen utilizes the latest LLMs and T2I diffusion models.
+We provide experiments to prove its production quality. \end{enumerate}